 People in the U.S. and worldwide fly regularly for business and pleasure, and many have switched to vapor.
-As if getting through airport security wasn’t nerve-racking enough, now you have to worry about how to handle your electronic cigarette and other vape products and may have the following questions:
+As if getting through airport security wasn’t nerve-racking enough, now you have to worry about how to handle your electronic cigarette, vape, or vape juice when going through TSA.
+You may have the following questions:

-- How much e-liquid can I carry and how should it be stored?
+- How much vape juice can I carry and how should it be stored?

 These devices are not allowed in checked bags.
 When a carry-on bag is checked at the gate or plane side, all electronic cigarette and vaping devices, along with any spare lithium batteries, must be removed from the bag and kept with the passenger in the aircraft cabin.
 Continue reading our tips on how to pack for your next trip and make the security checkpoint process easier.
 You can also shop our vape pens category for a great selection of portable vapes for your next trip.